Legal challenges to the Trump travel ban: Partial stay of executive order

 On January 28, 2017, Ann Donnelly, a Brooklyn federal judge, issued an emergency stay that temporarily blocks the U.S. government from sending people out of the country after they have landed at a U.S. airport with valid visas, refugees with approved applications, and people authorized to enter the United States from the seven nations who are subject to the immigration ban.
 The stay was granted following the filing of an Emergency Motion to Stay President Trump's Executive Order by the ACLU attorneys who are opposing removal of their clients from the United States.
 The Court ruled that a stay was warranted since the Plaintiff's habeas petitions were pending review before the Court.
 The stay has subsequently been extended until February 21.

 Department of Homeland Security official statement

 The Department of Homeland Security issued the following statement on January 29, 2017:

-Upon issuance of the court orders yesterday, U.S. Customs and Border Protection (CBP) immediately began taking steps to comply with the orders.
-Concurrently, the Department of Homeland Security continues to work with our partners in the Departments of Justice and State to implement President Trump's executive order on protecting the nation from foreign terrorist entry into the United States.
-We are committed to ensuring that all individuals affected by the executive orders, including those affected by the court orders, are being provided all rights afforded under the law.
-We are also working closely with airline partners to prevent travelers who would not be granted entry under the executive orders from boarding international flights to the U.S. Therefore, we do not anticipate that further individuals traveling by air to the United States will be affected.
-As Secretary Kelly previously stated, in applying the provisions of the president's executive order, the entry of lawful permanent residents is in the national interest.
-Accordingly, absent significant derogatory information indicating a serious threat to public safety and welfare, lawful permanent resident status will be a dispositive factor in our case-by-case determinations.
-We are and will remain in compliance with judicial orders.
-We are and will continue to enforce President Trump's executive order humanely and with professionalism.
-DHS will continue to protect the homeland.

 Louhghalam v.
 Trump

 Louhghalam v.
 Trump, No. 17-cv-10154 (D.Mass.
 2017), currently pending in the United States District Court for the District of Massachusetts, challenges the executive order.
 The suit arose from the detention of individuals at Logan International Airport in Massachusetts from countries listed in the order.